AdobeDocs/experience-platform.en/help/sources/connectors/crm/zoho.md

 A successful request returns your access and refresh tokens, which you can then use to authenticate.

-For details steps on acquiring your credentials, see the [[!DNL Zoho CRM] authentication guide](https://www.zoho.com/crm/developer/docs/api/v2/oauth-overview.html).
+For detailed steps on acquiring your credentials, see the [[!DNL Zoho CRM] authentication guide](https://www.zoho.com/crm/developer/docs/api/v2/oauth-overview.html).

 ## Connect [!DNL Zoho CRM] to [!DNL Platform] using APIs

 The documentation below provides information on how to connect [!DNL Zoho CRM] to Platform using APIs or the user interface: